Vanguard Review 2024: Low-Cost Investing On The Path To FI

 Vanguard also offers managed portfolios for a fee.
 This involves working with a personal investment advisor who will manage your investment portfolio.

 Like several other firms, Vanguard also offers a robo-advisor option.
-However, to develop a strategy, you’re required to have an initial life consultation with an advisor.
+Keep in mind that you’re required to have an initial lives consultation with an advisor to develop a strategy.

 Account Options